Obesity and overweight

 How do you know if your weight is in the obesity range?

-BMI is a number that is calculated from your weight and your height.
-To figure out your BMI for yourself, you can use an online tool, such as http://www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm on the National Institutes of Health website.
+To figure out your BMI for yourself, you can use an online tool, such as www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm on the National Institutes of Health website.

 How is obesity treated?

-Some people take medicines or have surgery to help them lose weight.
-Your doctor may also suggest counseling.
-If you use food to cope with depression, loneliness, anxiety, or boredom, you can learn new skills to deal with those feelings.
+Your doctor may also suggest counseling or other types of support.
+If you use food to cope with depression or boredom, counseling can help you learn new skills to manage your feelings.

 How can you stay on your plan for change?

-• What and how much you eat.
+• What and how much you ate and how many calories it had.

-• What you do to be active.
+• What you did to be active and how long you were active.

 • When you eat and whether you skip meals.